dotnet/csharpstandard/README.md

 ## C# Language Specification

-### C# 6.0 draft
+### C# 7.0 draft

-The branch `draft-v6` has the draft text for C# 6.0.
+The branch `draft-v7` has the draft text for C# 7.0.
 It has not been submitted as a formal standard to ECMA.
-This version is a working draft that contains the features for C# 6.0.
+This version is a working draft that contains the features for C# 7.0.

+### C# 6.0 standard

+The branch `standard-v6` has the ECMA C# C# 6.0 standard text, in Markdown format.
+For the official standard, see the [ECMA site](https://www.ecma-international.org/publications-and-standards/standards/ecma-334/).

 ### C# 5.0 standard